Idols (Danish TV series)

 Although Idols in Denmark was never officially canceled, TV3 has not made any further announcement regarding the series since 2004.
 The series is now generally considered to have been canceled.

-However, in 2019 the creator of the Idols franchise Simon Fuller told that he's more than willing to give Idols in Denmark another shot if he received offers to bring it back on other networks, and when there is less competition on the TV talent show landscape.
+However, in 2019, the creator of the Idols franchise Simon Fuller told that he's more than willing to give Idols in Denmark another shot if he received offers to bring it back on other networks, and when there is less competition on the television talent show landscape.